 Looking at what we mean by restorative approaches, and offering some resources to get you started.

 Peace in the News

-Articles about Peacemakers, peace education and restorative approaches in schools.
+Articles and reports about Peacemakers, peace education and restorative approaches in schools.

 Promote peace at school with this practical guide, which provides a simple four step system for improving wellbeing and nurturing the potential of pupils and staff.
 It is full of easy-to-implement anti-stress and anti-bullying strategies, plus ideas for getting children interested in peace on a global level.
 This book includes a chapter from Peacemakers.
 Published by Jessica Kingsley Publishers (JKP).
 Buy through JKP and you can get 10% off, by using the discount code: Y18.

 This book emerges from a deep concern about the direction of educational policy in the last decade and its effects on children, teachers and school leaders.
 It addresses contemporary educational issues from the perspectives of justice, peace, equality and truth, and is informed by Quaker approaches to these values.
 It presents a coherent approach to education, including subject teaching, that resonates with the authors' deep integrity in practice and in making sense of education.
 The book includes a chapter from Peacemakers.

 Other organisations doing work in the pursuit of peace and peace education.